Skip to content

 Limitations

-1. Maximum Depth: 4 levels of nesting
+1. Maximum Depth: Configurable 1-10 levels (default: 3)

 2. Plain Objects Only: Arrays, Dates, and Functions are not traversed as nested objects